partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 `<attr name>` is the name of an attribute in the table named by `<table name>`.
 When referencing an attribute with `ON CONFLICT`, the table name MUST get omitted from the specification of a target attribute.
 For example, `INSERT INTO table_name ...
 ON CONFLICT DO UPDATE SET table_name.attr = 1` is invalid; this is because, as `ON CONFLICT` operates on `<table name>` only, having the option of using the table name alongside of table alias (if defined) is superfluous and can lead to potentially more user errors while making the statements less readable.

-`DEFAULT VALUES` denotes that all required attributes MUST be filled with their default values, as if `DEFAULT` were explicitly specified for each attribute.
+`DEFAULT VALUES` denotes that all required attributes MUST be filled with their default values or `NULL` in case of attributes being nullable.
+This is as if `DEFAULT` were explicitly specified for each attribute.
 If the target database system has no concept or implementation of default values, this should return a `SemanticError` exception.

 `<value expr>` is a value expression (E.g. `1` or `2+2`) that can get assigned to the corresponding attribute.